rickypin/capehorn_design/docs/dev/visa-dashboard-implementation.md

 ## Overview

-Successfully redesigned the right-side dashboard of the AI Network Monitoring project by completely replicating the functionality and features from `visa_board.jsx` while maintaining the current project's design system and integrating seamlessly with the existing AI chat interface.
+Successfully implemented a comprehensive VISA network monitoring dashboard for the AI Network Monitoring project.
+The dashboard provides complete monitoring functionality while maintaining the current project's design system and integrating seamlessly with the existing AI chat interface.

 ## Key Features Implemented